LorenzoAnas/PostgreSQL-configurable-container/README.md

 4. **Verify the setup**

-   You can verify that the database is running and the test data is inserted.
+   You can verify that the database is running and the test data is inserted from the init.sql file.

    ```bash
    docker exec -it postgres_container psql -U admin -d sampledb -c "SELECT * FROM users;"